bpg/terraform-provider-proxmox/README.md

 - It has one node named `pve`
 - The node has local storages named `local` and `local-lvm`
+- The "Snippets" content type is enabled in `local` storage

 Create `examples/terraform.tfvars` with the following variables: